-The Filtration and Test segments' products, as well as Doble's products, generally are distributed to customers through a domestic and foreign network of distributors, sales representatives and in-house salespersons.
+The Filtration and Test segments' products, as well as Doble's products, generally are distributed to customers through a domestic and foreign network of distributors, sales representatives and in-house sales personnel.
 Aclara's sales to investor-owned utilities are made directly to the utilities through its sales team.
 Aclara utilizes distributors and direct sales representatives to sell its systems to the electric utility cooperative and municipal markets, and to non investor-owned gas, water and combination utilities.
 Aclara's software products are marketed utilizing its in-house sales force.

-The Company's international sales accounted for approximately 23%, 18% and 21% of the Company's total revenue in the fiscal years ended September 30, 2010, 2009 and 2008, respectively.
-See Note 15 of the Notes to Consolidated Financial Statements in the 2010 Annual Report for financial information regarding geographic areas, which Note is herein incorporated by reference.
+The Company's international sales accounted for approximately \$181 million (26%), \$141 million (23%) and \$111 million (18%) of the Company's total revenue in the fiscal years ended September 30, 2011, 2010 and 2009, respectively.
+See Note 15 of the Notes to Consolidated Financial Statements in the 2011 Annual Report for financial information regarding geographic areas, which Note is herein incorporated by reference.
 See also Item 1A.
 Risk Factors for a discussion of risks of the Company's international operations.

 Some of the Company's products are sold directly or indirectly to the U.S. Government under contracts with the Army, Navy and Air Force and subcontracts with prime contractors of such entities.
-Direct and indirect sales to the U.S. Government, primarily related to the Filtration segment, accounted for approximately 8%, 5% and 6% of the Company's total revenue in the fiscal years ended September 30, 2010, 2009 and 2008, respectively.
+Direct and indirect sales to the U.S. Government, primarily related to the Filtration segment, accounted for approximately 10%, 8% and 5% of the Company's total revenue in the fiscal years ended September 30, 2011, 2010 and 2009, respectively.